Jiang-Feiyu/AI_Coach_Tutorial/tutorial.md

 A: We welcome contributions!
 To contribute:
 - Fork the repository
 - Create a new branch for your feature/fix
-- Make your changes
 - Submit a Pull Request with:
   - Clear description of changes
   - Any new dependencies added
   - Test results
-- Screenshots of new features (if applicable)

 <div STYLE="page-break-after: always;"></div>